Capture and playback of audio and video with minimal latency.

 You can test the PipeWire server from the source directory with:

 $ make run

-To test video capture and display with SDL from the source directory, try:
+To test video capture and display with SDL from the source directory, try in another window:

 You can play around with the other examples as well.
 Don't forget to set the correct environment variables as shown above or else the plugins and modules won't be found.